- Written by Dr.Mehmet Demircioglu

 A close-up photo is useful because it tells me what made the patient worried.
 It can show rows, gaps, crusting, redness, a sharp hairline edge, or hairs that seem to point in an unexpected direction.
 It is not useless.
 But it is usually incomplete.

 The same recipient area can look dense in one angle and thin in another.
 Wet skin reflects light.
 Short hair stubble casts tiny shadows.
 The camera may exaggerate spacing because it is too close.
 A phone lens can also stretch the hairline if it is held at an angle.
-For that reason, I do not want patients to decide from one zoomed crop.
+One zoomed crop can show why you are worried, but it should not decide the case by itself.

-If the worry started after washing, read the dedicated guide on why a hair transplant can look less dense after the first wash.
+If the worry started after washing, a hair transplant can look less dense after the first wash without meaning the grafts have failed.
 Scabs can make the area look fuller before they clear.
 Once they are gone, the real skin spacing becomes more visible, and that visibility is not the same as a failed result.

 Early density changes after scabs come off